 Rescue Remedy / Five Flower Formula

-A great formula to help us manage stress and anxiety; a good formula to take when we feel extremely disturbed, such as after a fight with a family member; supportive when facing a difficult or stressful situation
+A great formula to help us manage stress and provide mood support; a good formula to take when we feel extremely disturbed, such as after a fight with a family member; supportive when facing a difficult or stressful situation

 Christmas Cholla Cactus